emusat2021/Inspiring-Furniture/README.md

 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)
     - Boto3 is used for compatibility in AWS.
 - [Gunicorn](https://pypi.org/project/gunicorn/)
-    - Gunicorn is used to enable deployment to Heroku.
+    - Gunicorn is used to enable deployment to Heroku.(Heroku was replaced with Render.
+Please see info about all updates and instructions)
 - [Spycopg2](https://pypi.org/project/gunicorn/)
     - Spycopg2 is used to enable the PostGreSQL database to connect with Django.
 - [Google Fonts](https://fonts.google.com/)